Natan-Mohart/24-strategy-skills-for-claude/README.md

 Most "strategy skills for Claude" packs mirror the same six-phase consulting narrative with prose-only prompting frameworks and an identical topic list.
 This one:

 - Uses McKinsey's actual documented hypothesis-driven method and real practice-area names
-- Runs situation assessment and hypothesis-tree building as one skill instead of two overlapping ones — hypothesis on day one, facts that test it second
+- Runs situation assessment and hypothesis-tree building as one skill instead of two overlapping ones, hypothesis on day one, facts that test it second
 - Includes topics a typical strategy-skill pack skips entirely: full-potential diagnostics, 100-day plans, M&A synergy cases, spans-and-layers org design, unit economics health checks, and negotiation prep
 - Ships 13 tested Python calculators instead of zero
 - Closes the loop: `value-realization` checks the projections that `business-case-builder`, `full-potential-diagnostic`, and `synergy-case-builder` produce against what actually happened